filecoin-project/devgrants/.github/ISSUE_TEMPLATE/opengrant.md

 Research data is also often sensitive information, and HIPAA requires that data to be stored in a very specific way so that personally identifiable information is not public.
 As director of University of California Institute for Predictive Technology, Dr. Sean Young plays a key role in guiding our efforts based on his knowledge from past research experience.
 Additionally, his connections in academia are crucial to onboarding our initial Researchers and Universities.

-## Development Roadmap
-This section should be 1-3 paragraphs long.

 ## Deliverables